realityexpander/CloudCoverUSA2/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS & Desktop.

 To run iOS & Android, select from the Run Configuration menu.
+Note: Recommend running iOS and Android from Android Studio.

+- Note: Recommend running desktop from IntelliJ
 To run desktop:
 `./gradlew composeApp:run`